lorinkoz/talk-djangoconau20-schemas/slides.md

 ---

-In theory, theory is enough, but practice shows otherwise
+In theory, theory is enough, but practice shows otherwise.

 .warning[There is a practical limit!]